 - Demonstrate the UEA Values & behaviours and work with colleagues to embed them within the team.
-(E) - Willingness to change and develop work practices.
-(E) - Proactive, self-motivated and willing to take ownership of tasks without close supervision.
+(E) - Proactive and self-motivated and willing to take ownership of tasks without close supervision.
 (E) - Confident, articulate and credible.
 (E)

 Essential Requirements (E) are those, without which, a candidate would not be able to do the job.